simonbe/docs/GettingStartedJobStream.md

 ## Short introduction

-The endpoints for the ads search API are:
+The only endpoint for the ads stream API is:

 * [Stream](#Stream) - returning all active ads that have been updated after a given moment.